Maurice Healy (politician)

+1910 election poster for All-for-Ireland League, Maurice Healy is centre.

 Maurice Healy (3 January 1859 – 9 November 1923) was an Irish nationalist politician, lawyer and member of parliament (MP).
 As a member of the Irish Parliamentary Party, he was returned to the House of Commons of the United Kingdom of Great Britain and Ireland four times between 1885 and 1918.

 He was one of twins, the third son born to Maurice, a Poor Law Union clerk, and Eliza (née Sullivan) Healy, in Bantry.
 His mother died during the birth.
 As he grew up he became very close to his elder brother Tim Healy.
 It is said that the nurse placed Maurice in the young Tim's arms and said, "This little boy has no mother now and you will have to be a mother to him".
 Both brothers married Sullivans who were first cousins to their husbands and to each other.
 The orphaned children were effectively raised by their maternal grandmother, Jane Sullivan.
 The family moved to Lismore, where he was educated at the local Christian Brothers school.

-Admitted as a solicitor in 1882, he practised as such and was returned to parliament four times, first as a member of the Irish Parliamentary Party for Cork city from 1885 to 1900, in which year standing as a Healyite nationalist he was defeated by William O'Brien in a bitter campaign.
+Admitted as a solicitor in 1882, he practised as such and was returned to parliament four times, first as a member of the Irish Parliamentary Party for Cork city from 1885 to 1890, then as a member of the Irish National Federation for 2 years before joining the People's Rights Association (a party founded and led by his brother, Tim Healy).

+In 1900, standing as a Healyite nationalist he was defeated by William O'Brien in a bitter campaign.

 He was returned again for Cork City in May 1909 to January 1910.